 Make an appointment with your ASU Health Services provider, ideally at least 4–6 weeks before you leave.
-The provider will review your medical history to make sure you get the up to date on the correct vaccinations, medicines, and information to travel safely.
-If your study-abroad program lasts several months, you will want to make sure that you've gotten all your routine health check-ups, like seeing your dentist, because the quality of dental and medical care may be different in host countries or more expensive than in the United States.
+The provider will review your medical history to make sure you get up to date on the correct vaccinations, medicines, and information to travel safely.
+If your study-abroad program lasts several months, you will want to make sure that you've gotten all your routine health check-ups, including dental care, because the quality of dental and medical care may be different in host countries or more expensive than in the United States.
 If you take a medicine regularly, make sure you have enough for the length of your trip.

-ASU Health Services offers a variety of travel vaccines, including typhoid, yellow fever, polio, flu, MMR.
+ASU Health Services offers a variety of travel vaccines, including typhoid, polio, flu, and MMR.
 You may need additional travel-related vaccines depending on your travel destinations.
-Every effort is made to ensure that our students, faculty and staff traveling abroad have the resources and information they need for a successful study abroad experience.
+Every effort is made to ensure that our students traveling abroad have the resources and information they need for a successful study abroad experience.

-ASU health services provides vaccination and travel health information for students and faculty preparing to travel outside the United States.
-Students and faculty scheduling a travel visit will meet with a travel nurse to determine the appropriate vaccinations required for their trip.
-The student or faculty member will be provided with the most up to date information about food & water safety, insect protection, and other travel and safety related information.
+ASU Health Services provides vaccination and travel health information for students preparing to travel outside the United States.
+Students scheduling a travel visit will meet with a travel medical provider to determine the appropriate vaccinations required for their trip.
+The student will be provided with the most up to date information about food & water safety, insect protection, and other travel and safety related information.

 A travel appointment should be scheduled as far in advance as possible since some vaccines are given as a series over a six-month period.

 To schedule a travel appointment, contact Health Services.